MUSE - Precision Audio Control: Speaker Setup

-Speaker setup helps correct inconsistencies in speaker placement or sensitivity.
+Speaker setup helps correct for inconsistencies in speaker placement or sensitivity.

 For example, if the speakers are not equal distances from the listener, the soundstage may not be perceived as "centered".
 A distance adjustment can help.
 Gain adjustments are most frequently used when speakers or amplifiers don't match.
 This is common in multi-channel setups, where the front speakers are often much larger than the surround speakers.

 When using speaker setup, start by measuring and setting the distance to each speaker, then use an SPL meter or calibrated microphone to measure the loudness at the listening point.
-Finally, adjust the gain to compensate for loudness differences and then measure again to ensure that you're getting a consistent result from your listening position.
+Finally, adjust the gain to compensate for loudness differences and then measure again to ensure that you're getting a consistent result.

 If an individual speaker, or your whole system, is wired backward, the invert phase settings are used to compensate.